Listen to this if you prefer

 A property’s “stabilized” NOI divided by its value (purchase price, either actual or anticipated), expressed as a percentage.
 The cap rate is the inverse (reciprocal) of the income multiple.

 A property at full occupancy, except for an expected “systemic” level of vacancy, whose NOI is flat or growing relatively smoothly year-over-year.
-For instance, an apartment building with 4% yearly vacancy and 2.5% yearly NOI growth.
+For instance, a 100-unit apartment building with 4% yearly vacancy and 2.5% yearly NOI growth.

-NOI for a stabilized property (a property at full occupancy, except for an expected “systemic” level of vacancy, where the NOI is flat or growing relatively smoothly year-over-year, e.g., an apartment building with 4% yearly vacancy and 2.5% yearly NOI growth).
+NOI for a stabilized property (a property at full occupancy, except for an expected “systemic” level of vacancy, where the NOI is flat or growing relatively smoothly year-over-year, e.g., a 100-unit apartment building with 4% yearly vacancy and 2.5% yearly NOI growth).

 An approximate “normal” level of capital reserves for an operating property.